cassandracomar/revelation/README.md

 Compilation / Installation
 ------------

-This project currently requires GHC 7.6 (though it might work with 7.4).
+This project currently requires GHC 7.8.
 This package requires opencv installed from [my fork](https://github.com/arjuncomar/opencv_contrib.git) -- follow the instructions on the readme to compile the library with the [main opencv tree](https://github.com/itseez/opencv.git).
 Let me know if you have any trouble building it.
 This library should build easily and relatively painlessly.